-Girls may wear solid white, black, or navy blue leggings in winter.
+Girls may wear solid white, black, or navy blue leggings under their jumpers/skirts in winter.

-Girls should wear black dress shoes on regular uniform days.
-Socks must also be worn.
+Girls should wear black dress shoes/ankle boots (NO HEELS) on regular uniform days.
+Appropriate socks must also be worn.

-Skirts must be worn at the waistline and may not be pushed down the hips or rolled at the waist.
+Skirts/shorts must be worn at the waistline and may not be pushed down the hips or rolled at the waist.
+Skirts, shorts and jumpers 2 inches from the knee.